-SCOTTSDALE, Ariz.
-(AP) — A desert critter saved leader Bubba Watson at least a stroke Saturday in the Phoenix Open.
-Some pigskin play cost Phil Mickelson to the chagrin of the rowdiest fans in the largest crowd in golf history.
+SCOTTSDALE, Arizona (AP) — A desert animal saved leader Bubba Watson at least a stroke in the Phoenix Open on Saturday.

-The estimated 189,722 in attendance had a lot to see on a sunny, cool day at TPC Scottsdale.
+The estimated 189,722 fans had a lot to see on a sunny, cool day at TPC Scottsdale.

-Watson's drive on the par-5 13th went into a desert bush and settled next to a burrowing animal hole that would have interfered with his swing, giving him a free drop.
+Watson’s drive on the par-5 13th went into a desert bush and settled next to a burrowing animal hole that would have interfered with his swing.

 “Right next to my ball was a burrowing animal hole and my club was going to hit it at impact,” Watson said.
 “It was big hole and the club would get caught on it.
 So, I got a free drop and could easily wedge it out.”